panoply/liquify/packages/grammar/readme.md

 ## Install

-1. Clone/fork the repository
+1. Clone or Fork this repository
-2. Run `pnpm install`
+2. Run `pnpm i` or `npm i` to install dependencies
+3. Start development mode `pnpm run dev`

 ## Usage

+The project uses the [Liquify CLI](#) tool.
 The [grammars.json](#) file located in the root directory is used as the grammar generator from which all grammars will be created.
 The file references a JSON [Schema Store](http://schemastore.org/) which provides IntelliSense validation, completion and descriptives for the export configuration options.

+#### Base Grammar

+By default, all generated grammars extend upon the **[Standard](#)** Liquid variation grammar which is located at the root of the `syntax` directory.
+The Standard grammar file is treated as a base grammar and all variations generated will include this grammar.

+#### Variations

+Variation grammars will import pattern files contained within the `syntax/include` directory.
+Pattern files can be referenced to variations in the grammar generator config file and will either extend upon an already existing (standard variation) include pattern or be appended as a new include pattern.

+#### Injections

+Injection grammars will import patterns from the `syntax/inject` directory.
+Injection grammar patterns require an `injectionSelector` value which you can define in the grammar generator config file.

+## Commands

 | Command          | Description                             |
 | ---------------- | --------------------------------------- |